 The commentary is voiced by Hannah Coyle, who played Stella in the play.
 The director is Rhiann Jeffrey, who directed its stage premiere.

-The tour begins at the Crescent Arts Centre, proceeds along the multicultural thoroughfare of Botanic Avenue and into the Botanic Gardens.
+The self guided audio walking tour begins outside the Crescent Arts Centre, proceeds along the multicultural thoroughfare of Botanic Avenue and into the Botanic Gardens.
 From there it’s on to the impressive atrium of the Ulster Museum and then through the gracious halls and cloisters of Queen’s University.
 The final destination is No Alibis independent bookshop, where, on presentation of the booking confirmation, a 10% discount will be offered on purchases.

-A link will be sent to bookers of the recorded commentary close to the Festival, plus the option to download a numbered map and the printed script, which contains directions and literary references.
+Upon booking you will receive a link to the recorded commentary, plus the option to download a numbered map (see below) and the printed script, which contains directions and literary references.
 Walk at your own pace.

 Pause at will.
 The city awaits.
 Your guide is Beckett.